Kevin Hart: What Now?

-Kevin Hart: What Now? is a 2016 American stand-up comedy concert film starring comedian Kevin Hart, based on his 2015 stand-up tour of the same name.
+Kevin Hart: What Now? is a 2016 American stand-up comedy film starring comedian Kevin Hart, based on his 2015 stand-up tour of the same name.
 It is the third theatrical release of a Hart stand-up show, following Kevin Hart: Laugh at My Pain (2011) and Kevin Hart: Let Me Explain (2013).
 The film was released in the United States on October 14, 2016.
 It received generally positive reviews and grossed $23 million.

 Plot

 In the film's spy sub-plot, set before the events of the performance, Kevin is secret agent for MI6 (Agent 0054) and attends a poker game event with his date Money Berry (Halle Berry), only for it to go horribly wrong.

 In the performance portion, which takes up most of the film, Hart performs at Lincoln Financial Field in Philadelphia, providing a humorous insight into parenting, people on the edge, and hardships in everyday life.